 National Novel Writing Month (NaNoWriMo) – So many successful authors’ number-one piece of advice to the aspiring is to Just.
 Write.
 Nothing helps writers get the hang of writing volume faster than participating in NaNo.
 Not to mention, NaNo provides an instant connection to thousands of other writers, many of them in your own neighborhood, which means instant critique partners!
 But the biggest benefit of NaNo is gaining the butt-in-chair skills needed to actually produce novel-length stories.

 Twitter – Yes, for writers.
 In fact, I’m in so deep with the Twitter writing community now, that I can’t even conceptualize the idea that NON-writers might actually be dabbling in Twitter as well.
-If you want to become a contender, an honest-to-Yaweh published author, do yourself a favor and get thee to Twitter.
+If you want to become a contender, do yourself a favor and get thee to Twitter.
 You’ll find agents, editors, publishing houses, other writers, book reviewers, publicists, book cover designers, and more in 140 characters or less.
 The insight is priceless, the advice endless.
 Twitter was my jumping off point for learning the industry.
 I have an agent because of Twitter.

 The Other Stuff